delmac-dev/ticket-reservation/README.md

 # Airline Ticket Reservation Webapp

-This is a vanilla js reservation system built with vite and styled with css
+This is a vanilla js simple airline ticket reservation system built with vite and styled with css

 **Project Link:** NIL